Short Author Bio

 An award-winning teacher with decades of classroom experience, Megan taught multiple subjects across the arts and humanities to students K-16.
 She is nationally recognized for her work leading professional development workshops for teachers and school leaders throughout Colorado and across the country.
 She studied theater and dramatic literature for many years, earning degrees from Occidental College and the Ohio State University.

 Megan is a member of the Society of Children's Book Writers and Illustrators, Northern Colorado Writers, Rocky Mountain Fiction Writers, Columbine Poets of Colorado, and Lighthouse Writers Workshop.
 She is an Impact on Education Award winner, a fellow with the Colorado State University Writing Project, a Fund for Teachers fellow, and a member of the Colorado Poets Center.
 She used to live in northeast Los Angeles, central Ohio, northern Norway, and on Caribbean cruise ships.
-Now she lives near Boulder, Colorado.
+Now she lives in northern Colorado.

-Book Blurb: ALONE a novel in verse
+ALONE a novel in verse

 Perfect for fans of Hatchet and the I Survived series, this harrowing middle grade debut novel-in-verse from a Pushcart Prize–nominated poet tells the story of a young girl who wakes up one day to find herself utterly alone in her small Colorado town.